forumone/gesso/js/README.md

 ## Primary Menu
 The styles for this menu are in `source/_patterns/04-components/menus/menu--main`.
 By default, the script is applied to a menu with the class `menu--main`.
 To use a different class, change the query selector in `primary-menu.es6.js`.
+This script is not included by default in Pattern Lab or Drupal.

 ## Mobile Menu
 The styles for the overall mobile menu component are in `source/_patterns/04-components/mobile-menu`.
 Styles for the main navigation links within the menu are in `source/_patterns/04-components/menus/menu--mobile`.

-The MobileMenu constructor takes several options that can be used in `mobile-menu.es6.js` to customize the mobile menu or anywhere else you need menu content opened in an overlay.
+The `MobileMenu` constructor takes several options that can be used in `mobile-menu.es6.js` to customize the mobile menu or anywhere else you need menu content opened in an overlay.